Find out what being a student at the University of Aberdeen is like by reading the blogs from our current students.

 By Abigail Boakye

-Step 1: After finding out about the Career service during Fresher’s week, I booked an appointment to speak to one of the advisors.
+Step 1: After finding out about the Careers and Employability Service during Fresher’s week, I booked an appointment to speak to one of the advisors.
 In order to get the most out of the meeting, I went along with a copy of my CV.
 The first meeting was basically an introduction to the service.
 After this brief introduction, the advisor took a quick look at my CV and told me everything that was wrong with it while offering advice on a few adjustments to make.
 I found this very helpful and I made all the corrections he suggested.
 I also signed up to receive alerts of part-time jobs available at the University and that was how I got my first part-time student job!

 Step 3: During my second semester at the university, I attended a series of workshops aimed at helping students to develop core skills which job recruiters often look for.
 I attended workshops on leadership, time management and networking.
 It was an amazing experience and after the workshops, I felt a lot more confident in myself and in my skills.